skypilot-org/skypilot/docs/source/getting-started/installation.rst

   $ aws configure

 Note: If you are using AWS IAM Identity Center (AWS SSO), you will need :code:`pip install awscli>=1.27.10`.
 See `here <https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sso.html>`_ for instructions on how to configure AWS SSO.

+To create a new AWS user with minimal permissions for SkyPilot, see :ref:`AWS User Creation <cloud-permissions-aws>`.

 GCP
 ~~~~~~~~~